yogonza524/ruleMachine/README.md

 A simple rule machine system

 # Description
-The Rule Machine implements the logic for create:
+The Rule Machine implements the logic for create the context rule, the working memmory, the resolver
-1. The context rule
-2. The working memmory
-3. The resolver

 ## Variables
 All variables defined has the next